CycloneDX/guides/SBOM/en/0x30-Use_Cases.md

 CycloneDX BOMs play a crucial role in supply chain management as they enhance collaboration and enable effective supply chain management and governance of software components from sourcing to deployment.

-## Composition Completeness, "Known Unknowns", and Redactions
+## Composition Completeness and "Known Unknowns"
 The inventory of components, services, and their relationships to one another can be described through the use of compositions.
 Compositions describe constituent parts (including components, services, and dependency relationships) and their completeness.
 The completeness of vulnerabilities expressed in a BOM may also be described.
-This allows BOM authors to describe how complete the BOM is or if there are components in the BOM where completeness is unknown. | The information may be complete or incomplete.
-This usually signifies a 'best-effort' to obtain constituent components, services, or dependencies but the completeness is inconclusive. |
+This allows BOM authors to describe how complete the BOM is or if there are components in the BOM where completeness is unknown.

 ## Formulation Assurance and Verification
 CycloneDX can describe declared and observed formulations for reproducibility throughout the product lifecycle of components